 Roles in the review process are identified below:

 Reviewer: Responsible for providing a review of the document on the EGI review form so that responses from the document authors to the reviewer can be tracked.
 A change tracked version of the document can be provided with corrections for spelling, formatting and other minor issues.
-The reviewer is generally from the activity and organisation that is not responsible for producing the document.
+The reviewer is generally from an activity and organisation that is not responsible for producing the document.

 Moderator: Responsible for providing a review and deciding in cases of conflicting reviews, which elements of a review must be implemented by the author.
 The decision to follow or reject a reviewer’s comment must be tracked in the review document.
 The moderator is normally an EGI-InSPIRE task leader not from the activity producing the document.